mikeabasov/mbf/_posts/2012-07-17-6-effective-tips-that-will-forever-change-the-way-you-use-hootsuite-video.markdown

 After pinning your favourite social media profile in HootSuite, everything you write can be posted via that profile by default.
 This works great with Twitter because it usually gets updated most often.

 To pin an account, go to your profile selection area and click on the little pin in the drop-down menu.
-[See the video](//www.youtube.com/watch?v=JMdnEEdSCQw), if you're having trouble figuring this one out.
+[See the video](//www.youtube.com/embed/JMdnEEdSCQw), if you're having trouble figuring this one out.

-[youtube_sc url="//www.youtube.com/watch?v=JMdnEEdSCQw" fs="1" hd="1"]
+<div class="embed-container"><iframe src="//www.youtube.com/embed/JMdnEEdSCQw" frameborder="0" allowfullscreen></iframe></div>

 ## 4. Set Your Tabs to Manual Refresh